simtactics/servo/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![License: ODbL](https://img.shields.io/badge/License-ODbL-brightgreen.svg)](https://opendatacommons.org/licenses/odbl/)

-Servo is a experimental re-implementation of SimAntics using ML.NET based on [Under the Hood of The Sims](https://users.cs.northwestern.edu/~forbus/c95-gd/lectures/The_Sims_Under_the_Hood_files/v3_document.htm).
-I have wanted to write my own version of SimAntics for a while but the process of rewriting the engine from scratch or even maintaining an existing re-implementation, such as FreeSO's, has proven to be tedious.
-Current machine learning technologies, such as ML.NET, can streamline the process.
-That being said, Servo is not intended to be used to rewrite The Sims itself.
-The models are intended for building new games based on it's design.
+Servo is a experimental project into using current machine learning technologies, such as ML.NET, to re-implementing SimAntics-like AI.
+While [current re-implementations](https://github.com/riperiperi/FreeSO) exist, maintaining that code independently of the project has proven to be tedious and exhausting because it has to much ties to the game engine it was build around of.
+Servo is meant to be a fresh and clean design with the only relation to Sims coming from public [design documents](https://users.cs.northwestern.edu/~forbus/c95-gd/lectures/The_Sims_Under_the_Hood_files/v3_document.htm).

+## Requirements

+### Prerequisites

+- .NET Core 3.1 or later
+- Visual Studio Code Insiders
+  - .NET Interactive Notebooks

 ## Design